 It’s only a month till the film’s sequel, Avatar: The Way of Water, premieres and in the meantime, go through an immersive walkthrough featuring animatronics, suspenseful soundtracks and interactive spaces through five different zones.

 Till Mar.
 31 at Gardens by the Bay, 18 Marina Gardens Dr, #03-02/03, Singapore 018953, open 9am to 9pm daily (last admission 8pm)

 Yun Nans Stonepot Fish opens at Northpoint City

-Yun Nans is opening a new restaurant serving Stonepot Fish at Northpoint City on Nov.
-5.
+Yun Nans is opening a new restaurant serving Stonepot Fish at Northpoint City.